Bonny E. Sweeney

 Bonny Sweeney specializes in antitrust and unfair competition class action litigation.
 She represents businesses and individuals in lawsuits challenging unlawful price-fixing, monopolization, false advertising and unfair and deceptive business practices.

-Bonny E. Sweeney is a partner in the San Diego office of Robbins Geller Rudman & Dowd LLP, where she has specialized since 1996 in antitrust and unfair competition class action litigation.
+Bonny E. Sweeney is a partner in the Firm's San Diego office, where she has specialized since 1996 in antitrust and unfair competition class action litigation.
 She is a former Chair of the Antitrust and Unfair Competition Law Section of the State Bar of California.
 Ms. Sweeney has been an Advisory Board Member of the American Antitrust Institute since 2004 and an Advisory Board Member of the Institute for Consumer Antitrust Studies, Loyola University, since 2009.
 In 2007, Ms. Sweeney was honored by Competition Law 360 in its “Outstanding Women in Antitrust” series.

-Ms. Sweeney is co-lead counsel in several multi-district antitrust class actions pending in federal courts around the country, including In re Payment Card Interchange Fee and Merchant Discount Antitrust Litig.
+Ms. Sweeney is lead or co-lead counsel in several multi-district antitrust class actions pending in federal courts around the country, including In re Payment Card Interchange Fee and Merchant Discount Antitrust Litig.
 (E.D.N.Y.), In re Aftermarket Auto Lights Antitrust Litig.
 (C.D.
-Cal.), The Apple iPod iTunes Anti-Trust Litig.
+Cal.), and The Apple iPod iTunes Anti-Trust Litig.
 (N.D.
-Cal.), and In re Currency Conversion Fee Antitrust Litig.
-(S.D.N.Y.).
-In Currency Conversion, Ms. Sweeney helped recover $336 million for class members in a settlement that was recently granted final approval.
+Cal.).

 In 2003, Ms. Sweeney was honored with the Wiley M. Manuel Pro Bono Services Award and the San Diego Volunteer Lawyer Program Distinguished Service Award for her work on behalf of welfare applicants in Sanchez v.
 County of San Diego.